karma-exchange-org/kex-v4s-adapter/README.md

 * Select the "Karma Exchange Admin" tab
 * Click "Enable Automatic Volunteer Shift Sync"

-Note: if you have a live db then you should always enable this to prevent the tracking table from growing to large.
+Note: if you have a live db then you should always enable this to prevent the tracking table from growing too large.
 In a future version of the unmanaged package we will only upload entries to the tracking table if automatic shift sync is enabled.

 ### Test Salesforce DB setup